Getdeck/beiboot/operator/DEVELOPMENT.md

 * unit tests in `beiboot/operator/tests/unit/` in a new or existing module
 * an integration/e2e test in `beiboot/operator/tests/e2e/` with a new module

+As of 31.05.23, we need to use minikube for our tests, as it supports K8s snapshotting.

 ### Writing a test
 We're using [pytest](https://docs.pytest.org/) to run the test suite.
 Please write functions as documented.
 If you need a K8s cluster API for your test case, it's as simple as loading a fixture: